Have you heard of the story of the tiny frog before? It goes like this:

 - “This is terrible.
 You should just quit.”

 The natural reaction when dealing with naysayers or critics is to be upset.
 We beat ourselves up and wonder if something is wrong with us.
 Subsequently, some of us give up.
 Some of us persist, albeit with less gusto.
 Some of us reply to our critics, to convince them of our stance.
-Some of us even try to cater to and to appease them.
+Some of us even try to cater to and appease them.

 However, none of these is necessary.

 When dealing with naysayers, negative critics, and people who complain the loudest (the empty vessels), our job is to simply… turn a deaf ear.
 This means

 - Being DEAF when people tell you that you can’t make it.

-- being DEAF when people give you unconstructive feedback; and
+- Being DEAF when people give you unconstructive feedback.

 - Being DEAF when people try to put you down.

 Why?
 Because when you so much as spend one second dealing with or even thinking about naysayers, that’s one precious second taken away from working on your goal.
-When you spend ONE ounce of energy tending to or even feeling bad about the negative remarks of negative critics, that’s ONE ounce of energy taken away from progressing on your goal.
+When you spend one ounce of energy tending to or even feeling bad about the negative remarks of negative critics, that’s one ounce of energy taken away from progressing in your goal.

 Your job here, as the owner of your goal, is to focus on YOUR goal, your vision, and to pursue it relentlessly.
 To keep your eye on your prize and to put your best foot forward in achieving it.
 All while playing deaf to those who try to steer you away from your goal.

 In time to come, you will find the negative remarks become softer and softer.
 And the naysayers get lesser and lesser.

 Soon, you no longer have to play deaf — there are no naysayers around anymore.
 Not only that, but you may notice that some of your past naysayers have become your biggest supporters.
 And finally, you reach your goal.
 For some reason, everyone is now cheering you on.